microsoft/playwright/docs/api.md

 ### class: Request

-Whenever the page sends a request, such as for a network resource, the following events are emitted by playwright's page:
+Whenever the page sends a request for a network resource the following sequence of events are emitted by [Page]:
 - [`'request'`](#event-request) emitted when the request is issued by the page.
-- [`'response'`](#event-response) emitted when/if the response is received for the request.
+- [`'response'`](#event-response) emitted when/if the response status and headers are received for the request.
 - [`'requestfinished'`](#event-requestfinished) emitted when the response body is downloaded and the request is complete.

 If request fails at some point, then instead of `'requestfinished'` event (and possibly instead of 'response' event), the  [`'requestfailed'`](#event-requestfailed) event is emitted.